A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For

-where $f=f\left( \mathbf{x},\mathbf{\xi },\mathbf{\eta },e,t \right)$ is the velocity distribution functions for particles moving in D-dimensional physical space with a velocity of $\mathbf{\xi }=\left( \xi _{1}^{{}},...,\xi _{D}^{{}} \right)$ at position $\mathbf{x}=\left( x_{1}^{{}},...,x_{D}^{{}} \right)$ and time t.
-Here, $\mathbf{\eta }=\left( \xi _{D+1}^{{}},...,\xi _{3}^{{}} \right)$ is the dummy velocity (with the degree of freedom $L=3-D$) consisting of the remaining components of the translational velocity of particles in three-dimensional space; $e$ is a vector of $K$ elements representing the internal degree of freedom of molecules; $\Omega$ is the collision operator.
-Many kinetic models, including the Bhatnagar-Gross-Krook (BGK) collision model \cite{bhatnagar1954model}, the Shakhov model \cite{shakhov1968generalization}, the ellipsoidal statistical model (ES model) \cite{holway1966new}, and the Rykov model \cite{rykov1975model}, have been proposed and used in the research of rarefied flows to simplify the collisional model of the full Boltzmann equation.
-To build kinetic models and develop the corresponding gas-kinetic schemes, numerous attempts have been made.
-The modeling of monatomic gases only considers the non-equilibrium transitional energy.
-In addition to the three translational degrees of freedom for the diatomic molecule, there are internal degrees of freedom, i.e., two degrees of freedom for rotation at room temperature.
-The degrees of freedom associated with vibrations begin to arise at a temperature higher than 1000 K. Thus, only the degrees of freedom for translation and rotation are considered in this study, and the UGKS is established by using the Shakhov model for monatomic gas and the Rykov model for diatomic gas.
+where $f=f\left( \bm{x},\bm{\xi },\bm{\eta },e,t \right)$ is the velocity distribution function for particles moving in D-dimensional physical space with a velocity of $\bm{\xi }=\left( \xi _{1}^{{}},...,\xi _{D}^{{}} \right)$ at position $\bm{x}=\left( x_{1}^{{}},...,x_{D}^{{}} \right)$ and time $t$.
+Here, $\bm{\eta }=\left( \xi _{D+1}^{{}},...,\xi _{3}^{{}} \right)$ is the dummy velocity (with the degree of freedom $L=3-D$) consisting of the remaining components of the translational velocity of particles in three-dimensional space; $e$ is a vector of $K$ elements representing the internal degree of freedom of molecules; $\Omega$ is the collision operator.
+Many kinetic models, including the Bhatnagar-Gross-Krook (BGK) collision model \cite{bhatnagar1954model}, the Shakhov model \cite{shakhov1968generalization}, the ellipsoidal statistical model (ES model) \cite{holway1966new}, and the Rykov model \cite{rykov1975model}, have been proposed and used in the research of rarefied flows to simplify the complex collision term of the full Boltzmann equation.
+In this paper, the Shakhov and Rykov models are employed to describe the flow of monoatomic and diatomic gases, respectively.
+The control equation of the Boltzmann-BGK type model is: